harahauk/ansible-role-template/README.md

 Requirements
 ------------
 ## Linux
 This role might "work" on a wide range of Linux-distributions, but below are the distros that are actually tested.
-Currently supports following distributions
+Currently expected to work on the following distributions:
 - RHEL-based (RockyLinux, AlmaLinux)
 - Debian-based (Kali, Debian, Ubuntu)
-xor:
+Actually tested to be working on:
 - Debian 12 "Bookworm"
 - Red Hat Linux 9
 - AlmaLinux 9
 - Fedora 38

 ## Ansible
 You need ansible [optional install script](./templates/install_ansible.sh), and the module 'community general' (which often is pre-installed with your ansible-distribution) and the "community docker" module.